 To understand the source of the phase margin, observe that:

-In the second run of the model, signal x, identified by the red line, shows a custom task configuration and the effects of communication latencies from lines crossing task boundaries.
+In the second run of the model, signal x, identified by the green line, shows a custom task configuration and the effects of communication latencies from lines crossing task boundaries.
 This is different from the first run, which has only one periodic task and therefore, no communication latencies.

 The default setting for data transfer is to ensure determinism (maximum delay), so the data transfer is deterministic.
 See Data Transfer Options .